Cotoneaster bullatus

 Overview

-Cotoneaster bullatus is a large, arching deciduous shrub in the Rosaceae family, growing 8–12 feet (2.4–3.6 m) tall and 8–12 feet (2.4–3.6 m) wide with a spreading, vase-shaped habit.
-Branches are long, arching gracefully outward and downward under the weight of autumn fruit.
-Leaves are ovate-elliptic, 2–4 inches (5–10 cm) long and 1–2 inches (2.5–5 cm) wide — among the largest in the genus — with a distinctively bullate (puckered, blistered) surface caused by veins that are sunken above and raised below.
-Leaves are dark green above, paler and hairy beneath, turning orange-red to deep scarlet in autumn.
-Small clusters of 12–30 pinkish-white flowers, each 0.3 inch (8 mm) across, appear along the branches in June.
-Fruit is a pome, round, 0.3 inch (8 mm) in diameter, bright red, borne in dense clusters of 12–20, ripening in September and persisting into December unless consumed by birds.
-Berry production is prolific — branches are often weighted into a pendulous arc by the fruit load.
-Native to western China (Sichuan, Yunnan) at elevations of 3,000–10,000 feet (900–3,000 m).
-The species self-seeds freely via bird-dispersed fruit and is classified as invasive in parts of the British Isles, New Zealand, and the Pacific Northwest — volunteer seedlings appear in hedgerows, woodland margins, and disturbed ground.
-Fire blight (Erwinia amylovora) can cause dieback of flowering shoots in warm, wet springs.
+Cotoneaster bullatus is a large arching deciduous shrub in the rose family (Rosaceae) reaching 8-12 feet (2.4-3.6 m) tall and wide with a spreading vase-shaped habit.
+Branches are long, arching gracefully outward and downward, with the arch becoming pendulous under the weight of autumn fruit on mature plants.
+Leaves are ovate-elliptic, 2-4 inches (5-10 cm) long and 1-2 inches (2.5-5 cm) wide, among the largest in the Cotoneaster genus, with a bullate (puckered, blistered) surface caused by lateral veins that are sunken on the upper side and raised on the underside; the bullation gives the leaf a quilted texture that identifies the species at distance.
+Leaves are dark green above and paler with sparse hairs below, turning orange-red to deep scarlet in autumn for a two-color leaf-and-fruit display through October.
+Small clusters of 12-30 pinkish-white flowers, each 0.3 inch (8 mm) across, open along the branches in June.
+Fruit is a pome 0.3 inch (8 mm) in diameter, bright red, borne in dense clusters of 12-20, ripening in September and persisting into December unless consumed by birds.
+Berry production is heavy, and branches are often weighted into a pendulous arc by the fruit load on mature shrubs.
+The species was introduced to Western horticulture in 1898 by plant collector Ernest Wilson on a collecting expedition for the British nursery James Veitch and Sons.
+Birds disperse the fruit widely, and self-sown seedlings appear in hedgerows, woodland margins, and disturbed ground beyond the planted location, which has produced a naturalized populations and an invasive classification in parts of the British Isles, New Zealand, and the Pacific Northwest.
+Fire blight (Erwinia amylovora) is the principal disease pressure, causing dieback of flowering shoots in warm wet springs.

 Native Range

-Cotoneaster bullatus is native to western China, in the provinces of Sichuan, Hubei, and Yunnan, where it grows in mountain scrub and forest margins at elevations of 3,000–10,000 feet (900–3,000 m).
-Introduced to Western cultivation in 1898 by the plant collector Ernest Wilson.Suggested Uses
+Cotoneaster bullatus is native to western China, in the provinces of Sichuan, Hubei, and Yunnan, where it grows in mountain scrub and forest margins at elevations of 3,000-10,000 feet (900-3,000 m).
+The species was introduced to Western cultivation in 1898 by plant collector Ernest Wilson during his collecting expeditions for the British nursery James Veitch and Sons, and has been a recurring entry in British and North American shrub plantings since the early twentieth century.Suggested Uses

 Appearance